vmware/network-event-broker/README.md

 ### network-event-broker
 ----
 A daemon configures network on ```systemd-networkd's``` [DBus](https://www.freedesktop.org/wiki/Software/dbus/) events.
 Use cases like a way to run a command when get a new ip via dhcp.
-As of now there is no native ```systemd-networkd``` solution for this problem.
-Afterburn listens to dbus signals and reacts according to the events.
+As of now there is no native ```systemd-networkd``` solution for this problem. ```network-event-broker``` listens to dbus signals and reacts according to the events.
 It's written in golang.

 ```network-event-broker``` creates link state directories ```carrier.d```,  ```configured.d```,  ```degraded.d```  ```no-carrier.d```  ```routable.d``` and manager state dir ```manager.d``` in ```/etc/network-event-broker```.
 Executable scripts can be placed into directories that reflect systemd-networkd operational states, and are executed when the daemon receives the relevant event from `systemd-networkd`.
 See [networkctl](https://www.freedesktop.org/software/systemd/man/networkctl.html).